 A Post-Cold War Global Politics

 By the NATO’s globally aggressive policy and its eastward enlargement after the official end of the Cold War (1949−1989), the Russian state’s security question, reemerged as one of the major concerns in Russia.
-However, in fact, for the NATO and its motor-head in the face of the USA, the Cold War is still on agenda of the global arena as after 1990 the NATO’s expansion and politics are directly directed primarily against Russia but in perspective against China as well.
-Nevertheless, a fact that the NATO was not dissolved after the end of the Soviet Union (regardless on all official explanations why) is the crucial argument for the opinion that the Cold War is still reality in the world politics and the international relations.
+However, in fact, for NATO and its motor-head in the face of the USA, the Cold War is still on the agenda of the global arena as after 1990 the NATO’s expansion and politics are directly directed primarily against Russia but in perspective against China as well.
+Nevertheless, a fact that NATO was not dissolved after the end of the Soviet Union (regardless of all official explanations why) is the crucial argument for the opinion that the Cold War is still a reality in world politics and international relations.

 There are in our opinion three main hypothetical reasons for Gorbachev’s decision to simply dissolve the Soviet Union:

 - Personal bribing of Gorbachev by the western governments (the USA and the EC).

 - Gorbachev’s wish, as the first and the only ethnic Russian ruler of the USSR to prevent further economic exploitation of the Russian federal unit by the rest of the Soviet republics that was a common practice since the very beginning of the USSR after the Bolshevik (anti-Russian) Revolution and the Civil War of 1917−1921.

 - Gorbachev’s determination to transform the Russian Federation, which will first get rid of the rest of the Soviet tapeworm republics, into an economically prosperous and well-to-do country by selling its own Siberia’s natural resources (gas and oil) to the West according to the global market prices.